Is This the Golden Age of B2B Creative?

 “Having seen a rise in B2B work winning across the Lions, and with many in the industry believing that a specialist Lion in this area will raise the creative bar and elevate the discipline, we think that now is B2B’s moment to have its own spotlight on the global creative stage.”

-For those of us who have spent decades working to raise the bar with B2B and complex brands, it’s both exciting and a bit “it’s about time-ing” to see the pieces all come together.
+For those of us who have spent decades working to raise the bar with creative B2B for complex brands, it’s both exciting and a bit “it’s about time-ing” to see the pieces all come together.
 But, if you’ve been paying attention, it shouldn’t be surprising.

 The unfairly maligned B2B world has helped set the pace for global creativity over the past decade, including several of the industry’s most award-winning and memorable efforts – including State Street Global Advisors’ “Fearless Girl,” which took home 18 Lions and 4 Grand Prix, and Volvo’s “The Epic Split,” starring Jean-Claude Van Damme flexibly spread between two trucks.